Winter Soccer Mississauga: Keep Kids Active Indoors

 Dr. Joan Duda, an expert in sport psychology, emphasizes that youth athletes who enjoy training are more likely to persist and develop stronger skills over time.
 At MVB F.C., we integrate enjoyment and learning in every session

-Why Winter Exercise Matters
+Why Winter Training Matters for Young Soccer Players

 Winter exercise is not just about maintaining soccer skills.
 Research shows that physical activity in cold months: